-To begin, work with your college’s financial aid office to maximize all federal student loan options before you look to other financing.
-Federal student loans are your best option because they offer a guaranteed fixed interest rate, can be consolidated, and feature multiple repayment options.
+To begin, work with your college's financial aid office to receive the maximum available in Federal Direct Student Loans (you'll need to fill out the FAFSA) before you look to other financing.
+Federal Direct Student Loans (which come in two types: subsidized and unsubsidized) are your best option because they offer a guaranteed fixed interest rate, can be consolidated, and feature multiple repayment options.

 - Know Your Credit Score: This is an important factor when applying for credit-based loans.
-By finding out your credit score ahead of time, you can take measures to improve it (if necessary) before applying for MEFA, Federal PLUS, or any other credit-based loan.
+By finding out your credit score ahead of time, you can take measures to improve it (if necessary) before applying for a MEFA Loan, a Federal PLUS Loan, or any other credit-based loan.

 - Don't Borrow More than You Need: Review your bill or estimate your balance due with MEFA's College Cost Calculator.
 Pay what you can from savings and then ask your college if they offer an interest-free monthly payment plan to split the balance into smaller installments.
 Use loans only as a last resort.

 - Don't Borrow More than You Can Afford: Find out from the lender what interest rate you qualify for, what your monthly repayment will be, and the total cost of the loan.
 If you expect to borrow again for future college years, your cumulative costs are likely to increase substantially.
 And if you expect your income or other expenses to change in the future, this may also affect the amount you can afford.

 - Pay Attention to Fees, Terms, and Conditions: Read the fine print for additional fees, which can boost the Annual Percentage Rate (APR) and increase your overall cost of borrowing.
 You might be able to lower your interest rate by selecting immediate repayment, choosing a shorter repayment term, or having a co-borrower.
 Find out if there are hardship or forbearance options in the event that you encounter financial difficulties during repayment.